Starting an Online Business on Amazon or eBay

 Challenges of Starting an Online Business on Amazon

-Amazon also controls much of the customer relationship.
-That makes repeat sales harder outside the marketplace.
-To stay competitive as you scale, explore our amazon dynamic pricing strategy guide to adjust prices intelligently and protect margins.
+Clear photos, accurate titles, and fair pricing help products win attention.
+To stay competitive as you grow, explore our amazon dynamic pricing strategy guide to adjust prices intelligently and protect margins.

 Starting an Online Business on eBay: What Makes It Unique